-During this time she has continued to develop her own practice, with annual exhibitions of her work.
+During this time she continued to develop her own practice, with annual exhibitions of her work.

 “Through my art I aim to explore and evoke emotion.
 I often utilise the lexicon of cloth, in particular bandage and muslin, suggesting binding, protection, injury and healing”

-Her influences are many but in particular the work of Eva Hesse and Tapies, her observations of the fragilty of the human condition and the worn and peeling layers of paint and wallpaper in the rambling manor house she was born and grew up in also inform and inspire her work.
+Her observations of the fragility of the human condition and memories of the worn and peeling layers of paint and wallpaper in the rambling farmhouse she was born and grew up in also inform and inspire her work.

 In November 2012 Jayne was guest Artist in Residence in the new ‘Artists Space’ situated in the old library in Worcester Museum and Art Gallery where she concentrated on work influenced by a period of sailing in the Greek Ionions and the Western Isles of Scotland.